Last Updated on September 11, 2022 by Carla Jonas

 The oyster continues to form layer after layer of nacre, secreting it around the foreign particle.
 In time, a pearl is formed.
 Even though the pearl’s outer layer is made out of nacre, it is not the same thing as mother of pearl.
 This phrase refers to the nacre itself, before the pearl is born.

 When it comes to pearl jewelry, the phrase mother of pearl generally refers to the thin coating of nacre that adheres directly onto the shell of the mollusk or oyster.
 However, some mollusks don’t have a coating of nacre.
-A shell that does not have a coating of mother of pearl will not have lustrous quality.
+A shell that does not have a coating of mother of pearl will not have lustrous qualities.

 Gems containing mother of pearl will take on faint flows and distinct effects with multi-colors.
 Mollusk shells without nacre will take on more of a uniform, smooth porcelain-look.